 Since Trump’s second presidency began, uncertainty has emerged about US policy in the areas of tariffs, defence and other critical areas of government spending.

-Over the past couple of weeks, shares have been quite weak, particularly US technology stocks.
+In recent months, shares have been quite weak, particularly US technology stocks.
 This group of stocks was optimistically priced after two years of strong growth, and therefore most at risk of uncertainty in the US market.

 This has unsettled businesses amid concerns the US economy could slow.
 It has also fed into uncertainty in global investment markets, including the Australian sharemarket.